MelJan/PyDeep/docs/tutorials/GRBM_natural_images.rst

 .. _ICA_Natural_Images:

-Gaussian-binary restricted Boltzmann machine on a natural image patches
+Gaussian-binary restricted Boltzmann machine on natural image patches
 ==========================================================

-Example for a  Gaussian-binary restricted Boltzmann machine on a natural image patches.
+Example for a Gaussian-binary restricted Boltzmann machine (GRBM) on a natural image patches.
 The learned filters are similar to those of ICA, see also `ICA_natural_images <ICA_natural_images.html#ICA_natural_images>`__.

 Theory
 ***********

-If you are new on RBMs, have a look into my `master's theses <https://www.ini.rub.de/PEOPLE/wiskott/Reprints/Melchior-2012-MasterThesis-RBMs.pdf>`_
+If you are new on GRBMs, have a look into my `master's theses <https://www.ini.rub.de/PEOPLE/wiskott/Reprints/Melchior-2012-MasterThesis-RBMs.pdf>`_ .

 For an theoretical and empirical analysis of on GRBMs on natural image patches see `Gaussian-binary restricted Boltzmann machines for modeling natural image statistics.
 Melchior, J., Wang, N., & Wiskott, L..
 (2017).
 PLOS ONE, 12(2), 1–24. <http://doi.org/10.1371/journal.pone.0171015>`_